|

 - Flying Scotsman, The

-- Named train which runs between London King's Cross and
+- Named train which runs between Edinburgh and London King's Cross.

 - FOC